nextflow-io/nextflow/docs/conda.md

 ### Use Mamba to resolve packages

+:::{warning} *Experimental: may change in a future release.*
+:::

 It is also possible to use [mamba](https://github.com/mamba-org/mamba) to speed up the creation of conda environments.
 For more information on how to enable this feature please refer to {ref}`Conda <config-conda>`.

-:::{warning}
-This feature is experimental and may change in a future release.
-:::

 ## Best practices